 - Poor lighting

 If you or someone you love has been injured on another’s dangerous property, our Newport News personal injury attorneys are prepared to fight for you.
 We’re well-versed in this area of law, and we have helped numerous clients throughout the state recover the compensation they deserve in the wake of an accident.
+Visit our blog on slip and fall accidents to delve into statistics and various case studies.

 Contact Huffman & Huffman, PLLC today at (757) 599-6050 to learn how we can assist you.